 7. Orange Essential Oil

 Orange essential oil is also an antifungal as well as antibacterial, which is natural and helps to fight off athlete's foot, as well as makes the skin fresh.
-It aids in washing the skin, and it assists in mitigating offensive smells that are linked to fungus.
+It helps in cleansing the skin, and it also helps to counter the foul odors associated with fungus.

 8. Rosemary Essential Oil

-Rosemary essential oil has antifungal, antibacterial, and circulation-boosting effects, which aid in the management of athlete's foot.
-It also assists in the reduction of fungal growth as well as enhancing quicker skin recovery.
+The antifungal, antibacterial, and circulation-stimulating properties of rosemary essential oil also help in the treatment of athlete's foot.
+It also helps in alleviating fungal growth as well as improving faster skin healing.

 9. Geranium Essential Oil

-Geranium essential oil is essential in maintaining the balance in skin moisture and provides antifungal and anti-inflammatory effects.
+Geranium essential oil plays a crucial role and is needed to achieve a balance in skin moisture, and offers an antifungal and anti-inflammatory effect.
 It calms down red skin and helps to heal bruised sections of the skin due to athlete's foot.
-A Geranium essential oil is also good to enhance circulation and skin regeneration.
-Being diluted and used on a regular basis, it would help to restore the health of the skin and avoid any further development of fungi, which makes it a supportive oil in long-term foot care.
+Good Geranium essential oil can also be used to increase your circulation and help skin regenerate.

 10. Lemon Essential Oil